Phineas and Ferb (video game): Release and reception

 The game's reviews have been generally positive.
 GameRankings averages a 76.67% approval ratings, based on a cast of ratings.
 Among them include eight out of ten and seventy-eight out of one hundred.
 GameTrailers gives it a 1.0 due to the lack of actual reviews, though the European trailer ranks an average of 4.1.
 It as well puts it as number 5,420 out of the total games of 8,005, while it is 860 out of the total 932 of DS games.
-GameFly ranks it a 6.6 based on 166 ratings.

 Chad Sapieha states in his review on Common Sense Media that the game is "fine entertainment for elementary school kids".
 He as well states the interaction is entertaining.
 He does, however, say that the rides that take a great amount of time to construct are very anticlimactic and the weakest part of the game, as well as the controls being stiff.
 Even so, he states it is "undeniably an above-average interactive incarnation of a kids cartoon".